sijmenvb/software-Product-Lines-Homework/README.md

 ## Strategy pattern for encryption

 Our code includes two encryption method: AES and string reversing.
 The encryption method is chosen by the user before message is sent to the server.
-The default option is AES, but used can select reversing the string as encryption method.
+The default option is AES, but the user can select reversing the string as encryption method.

 We created two separate classes for each of the encryption method.
 Each of them implements the _Encryption_ interface with two functions: _encrypt_ and _decrypt_.
 These functions do a corresponding work: encrypt of decrypt the message.
 Each algorithm's implementation differs, but they do the same exact actions.
 Thus, the strategy pattern was selected for this functionality.